kevinblischke0301/migrater/README.md

 # Migrater

-Migrater is a leightweight command-line tool to perform migrations from sql-files.
+Migrater is a leightweight command-line tool to perform migrations in the development process from sql files.

 ## Usage

+Migrater executes the contents of every file of a specified directory in alphanumerical order of the file names on a specified database.
+Therefore it is recommended to only place sql files in that directory and to give every file name an ordering prefix.

+Examples for the usage of sql files for migrations can be found in the directories `migrations_mysql` and `migrations_sqlite`.
+Thereby the directories are reflecting according example migrations for MySQL and SQLite.

 The following parameters must be set as environment variables or inside the file `.env` in the root folder: